Contractor’s Liens in Texas: What You Need to Know

 Preliminary Notice Requirements

-A preliminary notice is a crucial document in the lien process, informing the property owner of the intended work of a contractor, subcontractor, materials supplier, or equipment lessor.
+A preliminary notice informs the property owner of the intended work of a contractor, subcontractor, materials supplier, or equipment lessor.
 This notice must be sent within a specific timeframe, typically 20 days after beginning work on the project.
 The preliminary notice must include the following information:

 • Claimant’s Information: The name and address of the claimant.